simolus3/drift/docs/pages/docs/Advanced Features/expressions.md

 ## Subqueries

-Starting from version 4.1, moor has basic support for subqueries in expressions.
+Drift has basic support for subqueries in expressions.

 ### Scalar subqueries